 First, and lasting, impressions

-Now, having used Console Cloud for the past X months, Ebony couldn’t be happier about the savings the office is making—and not just on server-induced headaches.
+Now, having used Console Cloud since 2019, Ebony couldn’t be happier about the savings the office is making—and not just on server-induced headaches.

 “The workflows are streamlined and have made things much easier and faster, which has been great,” she says.
 Console Cloud gives me the spare time I can use for other tasks, like keeping the portfolio as up to date as possible.”